hopskipnfall/notes64/content/Topics/How Move Staleness Works.md

 The game has a copy of this table for each player, and it describes how the attack's damage and knockback will change the next time it is used.

 When an attack *does damage*, it goes into the top right box of that table, pushing any other moves down.
 If the attack is already in the table, it gets moved back up to the top.
-If an attack is in the "stale 4" slot and gets shifted down, it is removed from the staleness table and is no longer stale.
+If an attack is in the "stale 4" slot and gets shifted down, it is removed from the table and is no longer stale.

 Note that because damage is dealt in integers with damage scaling for stale moves rounding up, this means that any move doing less than 25% damage when fresh will do the same damage at stale 4: